Isiah Kiner-Falefa Player Props: Yankees vs. Blue Jays

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa has a base hit in four of 13 games played this year (30.8%), but no multi-hit games.
+- Kiner-Falefa has gotten a hit in five of 15 games this year, but he has zero multi-hit games.

-- In 13 games played this year, he has not gone deep.
+- He has not hit a long ball in his 15 games this season.

-- Kiner-Falefa has driven in a run in one game this season, and it was more than one in that game.
+- Kiner-Falefa has an RBI in one game this year, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.